Post-Traumatic Stress Disorder (PTSD)

 If untreated, PTSD can have a significant impact on one’s life, causing ongoing problems, including relationship problems, physical conditions (headaches and fatigue), sleep problems, difficulty working/working too much, and other mental health conditions, such as anxiety, depression or substance abuse.
 If PTSD persists for more than two weeks, it is important to seek advice from a trusted healthcare professional, such as your GP, who will likely refer you to a psychologist who specialises in PTSD.

-Seeing a Psychologist
+Seeing a Psychologist with Counselling for PTSD

 We would be humbled to help you.
 You do not need a referral from your doctor to see our Practitioners, however, doing so may attract a medicare rebate.
 Best contact us for more information.